-When it is only you and one opponent left in the tournament, you are now "heads up".
-It now becomes all about making a play to win.
+When it is only you and one opponent left in the tournament, you are now "heads up" and it now becomes all about making the right plays to win.

 The only real mistake you can make during this stage is playing too tight and waiting for a Category 1 or Category 2 hand.
 Instead be prepared to push all in and call with a very wide range of hands.

 You can often move all in with any two cards heads-up, as long as either you or your opponent has a stack of about eight big blinds or smaller.
 However when both stacks are bigger than eight big blinds, pushing all in with poor hands becomes riskier.